alakajam-team/alakajam/articles/kajam-rules.md

 ## What is allowed/not allowed?

-### Solo/Team divisions

-Unless a particular *Kajam* states otherwise, the following rules apply:
+Unless a particular *Kajam* states otherwise, those simple rules apply:

-* **Tools:** All software is allowed without restriction.
-It is recommended though that your game engine supports targetting either HTML5, Windows or Linux, to make sure most contestants can play it.
-* **Code reuse:** You are allowed to use/reuse any outside library or personal code made prior to the event, or code bits found from sources like StackOverflow or blogs.
-You can also prepare your project by initializing the sources in advance.
-However, you cannot work on a game you started before the event.
-* **Audio/Graphical asset reuse:** You are free to reuse any assets as long as you respect their licenses.
-* **Post-jam changes:** During the game rating phase, you are not allowed to add any features, assets or contents to your game.
-While you're supposed to have properly tested your game, stuff happens, so we do allow to:
-    * Package or improve the packaging of your game ;
-    * Port your game to other platforms ;
-    * Fix bugs ;
-    * Fix balance issues or annoyances *but only* if they're so terrible that people can't properly finish your game.

-### Unranked division

-Since there is no ratings involved, the rules are much more relaxed.
-The only rules are:

 * You cannot work on a game you started before the event.
-* Make sure to respect the licenses of the assets you grab.
+* All third-party assets are allowed as long as you have the license to use them.

-For best feedback, it is advised to let people know what you did/did not make during the jam.
+Note: For best feedback, it is advised to let people know what you did/did not make during the jam.

-## In case of doubts...

-In those cases where you really want to do something, but it's unclear whether you can, or not doing it just seems unfair, **do it, and mention what you did in your game description**.
-After all, this is a completely informal competition, there's no prizes involved, we're just here to make games and have fun!